BhaskarGogoi/assembly/README.md

 ## Run the projects

-- If your are yousing XAMPP extract this project in htdocs folder.
+- If your are using XAMPP extract this project in htdocs folder.
 - Create a database called **assembly** and import the **assembly.sql** from the database folder.
 - Now the project will available at http://localhost/assembly/index